 Behavior and Lifestyle

 Nigersaurus is believed to behave much like other herbivore sauropods.
-They had probably spent most of their time in hang-dog positions and grazing low-lying vegetations.
+They had probably spent most of their time in hang-dog positions and grazing low-lying vegetation.
 Nigersaurus had difficulty in holding their head upward or horizontally.
-So eating leaves and other parts of long trees was not possible for them.
-Many paleontologists believe that their behavior can be compared with today’s cows.
+So eating leaves and other parts of long Trees was not possible for them.

 Diet